Nudorthodes molino

 Etymology

-The specific epithet 'molino' refers to Molino Basin on Mount Lemmon, Arizona, where most of the series was collected.
+The specific epithet 'molino' refers to Molino Basin on Mount Lemmon, Arizona, where most of the type series was collected.
 This follows the taxonomic tradition of naming after type localities.

 Type locality